Mechanical and Electrical Engineering Technology Department

 Dr. Edward G. Tezak, Chair

-Since the programs are related to nearly every company, product, or process, graduate placement is excellent.
-The Mechanical and Electrical Engineering Technology department maintains active contact with related industries and professional societies and works closely with them to assist graduates in exploring their profession and creating contacts for employment.
+The Mechanical and Electrical Engineering Technology Department has several programs that prepare graduates to join the workforce as successful technical and management professionals in a variety of industries, including electrical engineering technology, mechanical engineering technology, engineering science, CAD/CAM, and computer engineering technology.
+Because the department maintains active contact with related industries and professional societies and works closely with them to assist graduates in exploring their profession and creating contacts for employment, graduate placement is excellent.
 Educational opportunities also occur through internships, projects, competitions, and field trips in addition to memberships in several active professional society student chapters.
-The Mechanical and Electrical Engineering Technology department has several programs that provide a foundation in many areas, including computer-aided engineering and graphics, energy systems, manufacturing and materials, automation, and product and machine design.
-Graduates find employment in these and many related areas.

 To prepare graduates for immediate employment and continued educational opportunities through a quality technical and experience-based education.